CrunchyData/postgres-operator/docs/content/architecture/overview.md

 [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that allow for the management of PostgreSQL clusters.

 The main custom resource definition is [`postgresclusters.postgres-operator.crunchydata.com`]({{< relref "references/crd.md" >}}).
-This allows you to contorl all the information about a Postgres cluster, including:
+This allows you to control all the information about a Postgres cluster, including:

 - General information
 - Resource allocation